andas-pythia/bootstraps/backbone/pythia-jenkins/README.md

 ## Notes

-A localfile called `admin_password.txt` should be created for the admin account password in Jenkins.
+A localfile called `adminPassword.txt` should be created for the admin account password in Jenkins.

-`admin_password.txt`:
+`adminPassword.txt`:

 ```text
 passwordGoesHere